 The myth of self-reliance — we’ve created entire systems predicated on the idea that we are intrinsically self-reliant, and that the results of our lives (e.g., success, wealth, fame; or poverty, drug addiction, etc.) are the product of our capacity and effort alone.
 However, our day-to-day lives and every experience humanity has ever had for millions of years tells us we are not only dependent on our communities but also that we are healthier and happier when we focus not just on maximizing our own wealth but sharing and fulfilling our role in a larger community.

 The zero-sum society — This myth teaches us to assume that someone else’s gain is our loss: that competition is a winner-take-all battle to the death in business, in politics, and even in personal relationships.
 This thinking is at the core of what drives the radicalization of American politics (along with a host of systemic corruptions) — it drives our increasingly monopolistic economy — it drives the inequality of wealth and justice that separates us further everyday.
 Competition is good and healthy — it drives evolution and progress.
 But the goal of competition should be progress, not the annihilation of our enemies.
 We should be focused on our needs and our families and our country, but our needs, the health of our families, and the vibrancy of our country is not the aggregate of 318M zero-sum victories.
 Nowhere in nature is the annihilation of enemies a productive strategy, and our culture of winner-take-all competition is slowly destroying our ability to exist as a global community.
 Letting go of this winner-take-all mentality does not mean that every situation has a win-win outcome.
 For all of us to thrive, those who are exploiting others will have to alter their behavior, their definition of success, and embrace a broader perspective that includes the wellbeing and success of their neighbors in their calculus.
-We must afford to be more ambitious in our definition of success, and not allow our fear of not having enough to be what drives our relationships or our politics.
+We must afford to be more ambitious in our definition of success, and not allow our fear of not having enough or our desire to punish to be what drives our relationships or our politics.

 The best path forward is not to screw some other group of people somewhere else whether they are across the state or across an ocean, but to engage in a serious and difficult conversation about needs, capacities, and ambition.
 If monopoly is the end of innovation then smart competition is the beginning of shared progress.
 If it’s cheaper to create something somewhere else and creates opportunity in new places, then we should allow it to happen while we tackle bigger problems — we should be that ambitious for ourselves.
 We should stop saying “I want something better for my sons and daughters” and demand something better for ourselves and each other now.
 If growth must be uneven, it is in our interest to ensure we all share in that growth so that we aren’t all dragged down by the suffering of any of us and that means higher wages and broader profit sharing.
 If industries are shifting faster than our education system can prepare us for, we need to embrace new types of learning and value different types of experience.
 We must abandon the idea that disruption is a goal in and of itself — it may be short-term profitable, but this sense of turning industries upside down with no longer-term view than turning one dollar into two (or ten), with no larger goal or view of the future we’re creating is like driving a wrecking ball blindfolded.
 And the costs of disruption are born predominantly by people who have no say and don’t benefit from the disruption leaving us feeling used and ignored by an investor class that doesn’t care about us.
 We have to acknowledge and accept responsibility for the disruptions we create and possibly some of the costs as well.
 There will always be a gradient of wealth and success just as there will always be a gradient in any community of skill and ambition.
 But we should not let ourselves believe that some must suffer as a result or that we can survive destroying any of us.